 I teach furniture making and woodworking at the North Bennet Street School in Boston.
 I am an adjunct instructor in their Cabinet & Furniture Making program and am a woodworking instructor in the Continuing Education program.
 I teach woodworking techniques at various schools on the east coast as well.
+I have written articles and blog posts for Fine Woodworking Magazine and my lessons are featured in instructional videos for their website.

 I have given woodworking demonstrations and talks at the National Museum of Industrial History, Society of Arts & Crafts, Old Sturbridge Village, Concord Museum, Peabody Essex Museum, Plimoth Plantation, Boston Society of Architects, along with other institutions in the New England area.